 SAMS Technical Publishing, (formerly the Howard W. Sams Company) is located in Indianapolis, Indiana.
 The Company began more than 60 years ago as a publisher of service manuals for radio technicians.
 Founder Howard W. Sams saw a market gap that no one was filling - the need for service technicians to have schematics and other service guidelines for the radios they were repairing.
 Thus began the long and illustrious history of PHOTOFACT®.
-Over time, as television began to replace radio, PHOTOFACT migrated from radios to the new medium.
+Over time, as television began to replace radio, PHOTOFACT migrated from radios to newer technologies.

 - Bobbs-Merrill Publishing (Joy of Cooking and Raggedy Ann & Andy

 - Who's Who in America